 Basketball had given him so much, had given all the Bryants so much.
 After two decades, though, he wasn’t going to allow it to take anymore.
 When he’d go to the Staples Center and sit courtside, he was almost always accompanied by family.

 His basketball priorities had morphed from dominating all comers to being a 40-something dad-coach on the youth basketball circuit, building up the confidence of young girls.

-And so he got in that helicopter on Sunday.
+And so he got in that helicopter.
 It had always been safe.
 It had always been effective.
 It had always been part of being a father.

 And it stands to reason if there is one thing Kobe Bryant most wanted to be known for, and to inspire in others, it wasn’t how to be the best basketball player.

 It was how to be the best dad.